 Technology and innovation are being adopted very quickly, replacing the old ways and we graciously welcome them.
 Why not?
 They definitely are going to reshape the aviation industry digitalization for the better which is good for every passenger, whether they are frequent travelers or not.
 This is a very adventurous territory.
 The concept of AI and Computer Vision-powered airports might seem like dystopian science fiction, but, actually, it is a new reality.
 So, what the future will be exactly — we can only guess.

-Want to know how AI and Computer Vision systems work?
-Check out our in-depth article about the back-bone of these technologies.
-We are always eager to share our best practices and wide open to learn something new, so if you have any questions or ideas – feel free to write to us.
+If you want to delve into AI and Computer Vision, you can check out our in-depth article that explains how neural network works.
+We are always eager to share our best practices and wide open to learn something new, so if you have any questions or ideas — feel free to write to us.
 Let’s develop the world together!